triton-lang/triton/python/perf-kernels/README.md

 Despite being numerically correct, this kernel performed worse than a corresponding GEMM kernel that used `tl.dot` with minimum block size equal to $16$.

+## `softmax.py`

+Kernel that implements Softmax over a row of tensor.